oracle-livelabs/analytics-ai/oci-artificial-intelligence/documentunderstanding-opensearch/3-visual_builder/visual_builder.md

-# Create a Search user interface
+# Create a search user interface and run searches

 ## Introduction
 In this lab you will create a user interface in Visual Builder that can be used to execute searches against the content that has been processed by the AI services and loaded into OpenSearch.
 A Visual Builder project has been prepared and you will upload this project, connect it to your environment, then use it.